 In the aftermath of the Second World War, about 27,000 survivors of the Holocaust migrated to Australia.

-Survivors and their families have been very active in both the Australian Jewish and the wider community making significant contributions in the professions, the arts, business and politics.
+Survivors and their families have been very active in both the Australian Jewish and wider communities, making significant contributions in the professions, the arts, business and politics.
 They value the freedom, opportunities and democracy, which are cornerstones of Australian life, particularly given their experiences in the Europe of the Holocaust.

 Meeting a Survivor